 The investigator must include a written description in the animal protocol of proposed procedures, and ensure that their laboratory staff follow the approved procedures.
 The laboratory should be well organized so that lost samples do not occur and it is rare that an animal must have a second tissue sample collected.

-Role of the Veterinary Staff and Laboratory Animal Resources (LAR):
+Role of the Veterinary Staff and Biomedical Research Model Services (BRMS):

 The veterinary clinical staff will provide training and advice in these techniques upon request.